-- If you are a new student, submit the online Application for Admission at westmoreland.edu.
-If you have previously attended Westmoreland for college credit, then please contact the Information Center to update your academic record. - Úpon receipt of the Application for Admission, the Admissions Office will send information on placement assessment and registration. - Submit official transcripts to transcripts@westmoreland.edu.
-This includes:. - A. High school transcripts for first-time college students (includes home school). - B. GED scores. - C. Transcripts from any post-secondary institution previously attended. - Complete an Educational Planning session and register for classes.
+- 1. If you are a new student, submit the online Application for Admission at westmoreland.edu. - Upon receipt of the Application for Admission, the Admissions Office will send information on placement assessment and registration. - Submit official transcripts to transcripts@westmoreland.edu.
+This includes: - A. High school transcripts for first-time college students (includes home school). - B. GED scores. - C. Transcripts from any post-secondary institution previously attended. - Complete an Educational Planning session and register for classes.